Generic Name: ethinyl estradiol and levonorgestrel (extended-cycle) (ETH in ill ess tra DYE ol and lee voe nor JESS trel)

 How should I take Seasonale?

 Take Seasonale exactly as prescribed by your doctor.
-Do not take in larger or smaller amounts or for longer than recommended.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Do not take this medicine in larger or smaller amounts or for longer than recommended.

-You will take your first Seasonale pill on the first day of your period or on the first Sunday after your period begins.
-You may need to use back-up birth control, such as condoms or a spermicide, when you first start using this medication.
+You will take your first pill on the first day of your period or on the first Sunday after your period begins.
+You may need to use back-up birth control, such as condoms or a spermicide, when you first start using Seasonale.
 Follow your doctor's instructions.

 Take one pill every day, no more than 24 hours apart.
 When the pills run out, start a new pack the following day.
 You may get pregnant if you do not take one pill daily.
 Get your prescription refilled before you run out of pills completely.